Global terms and conditions for sale of products and provision

 6.1.
-The risk of damage on Products shall pass to the Customer at the moment Products are made available to the Customer in accordance with the Agreement (even in the case of abandonment) or at the moment of delivery (hand over) to the Customer.
-Products may be delivered to the Customer either directly by ComAp or by any of ComAp´s entitles, the Distributor authorized by ComAp or by ComAp´s or the Customer’s contractual carrier, if agreed by the Contracting Parties under this Agreement.
+The risk on Products shall pass to the Customer at the moment Products are made available to the Customer in accordance with the Agreement or at the moment of delivery to the Customer.
+Products may be delivered to the Customer either directly by ComAp or by any of ComAp´s entities, the Distributor authorized by ComAp, by ComAp´s or the Customer’s contractual carrier, if agreed by the Contracting Parties under this Agreement.

 6.2.
-The ownership of Products transfers to the Customer at the moment, when the total Price of Products including all additional payments arising from the Agreement are credited on ComAp’s account, unless otherwise agreed in the Agreement.
+The ownership of Products transfers to the Customer at the moment, when the total Price of Products including all additional payments arising from the Agreement are credited to ComAp’s account, unless otherwise agreed in the Agreement (retention of title).

 6.3.
 If Products have been made available to the Customer and/or Products are delivered, but ownership of the Products has not yet transferred from ComAp to the Customer, the Customer is obliged to:

-6.3.4. maintain Products in a satisfactory condition in accordance with any storage conditions advised by ComAp and keep them insured at the Customer’s expense on ComAp’s behalf for their full Price against all risks to the reasonable satisfaction of ComAp.
+- 6.3.5. maintain Products in a satisfactory condition in accordance with any storage conditions advised by ComAp and keep them insured at the Customer’s expense on ComAp’s behalf for their full Price against all risks to the reasonable satisfaction of ComAp.
 On request the Customer shall produce the insurance policy to ComAp.

-6.4.
-ComAp's rights under this article 6 shall be retained even after the effectiveness of the Agreement has expired.
+6.5.
+ComAp's rights under this article 6 shall be retained even after the Agreement has been terminated.

 7. Proprietary rights and action against third parties

 7.1.
-The Intellectual Property Rights of whatever nature, and wherever in the world to the Product(s) are, and shall remain ComAp’s property as defined and pursuant to the terms and conditions of the License Agreement.
-The Customer may use the rights if i) the Price of the License is paid in accordance with the Agreement and the License Agreement or ii) the Price of the License is considered as a part of Products or iii) the License is provided free of charge, or iv) the License is provided by ComAp for the duration of the Service.
+Intellectual Property Rights of whatever nature, and wherever in the world which relate to the Product(s) are and shall remain property of ComAp a.s. as defined and pursuant to the terms and conditions of the relevant License Agreement.
+The Customer may use the rights if i) the Price of the License is paid in accordance with the Agreement and the License Agreement, or ii) the Price of the License is considered as a part of Products, or iii) the License is provided by ComAp free of charge, or iv) the License is provided by ComAp for the duration of the Service.

 7.2.
 Any reputation in Trademarks affixed to or applied to Products shall be for the sole benefit of ComAp or any other trademark owner.

 7.3.
 Products may be equipped with the ComAp control system software.
-In this case Products must be registered according to the procedure described in the License Agreement.
-The Customer shall not remove any copyright notices, confidential or proprietary details, or identification from Product(s).
+The Customer shall not remove any copyright notices, confidential or proprietary details, or identification from the Product(s).

 7.5.
 The Customer acknowledges that the software and/or Documentation and/or any other Intellectual Property are not bespoke materials and have not been prepared to meet the Customer's individual requirements.
 The Customer acknowledges that they are acquainted with the Guides and Specifications of Products.

 7.7.
-The Customer acknowledges that the software and Documentation shall be used only by the person who is suitably qualified and who has been properly trained and competent in their use.
+The Customer acknowledges that the software and Documentation shall be used only by a person who is suitably qualified and who has been properly trained and is competent in their use.

 8.1.
 The Agreement may be terminated after its fulfillment, unilaterally by ComAp by giving 30 days’ written notice to the Customer, after the expiration of the period the Agreement was concluded for, or by the notices of termination outlined in this article 8.

 8.2.
-ComAp may terminate the Agreement i) by a written notice (notice is considered as delivered 5 days after posting via e-mail or 10 days after posting by regular mail) or ii) by other suitable way effective immediately to the Customer in the following circumstances:
+ComAp may terminate the Agreement with immediate effect by giving a written notice to the Customer in the following circumstances: